Split, Croatia: Museums and galleries

-Music
+Music and poetry

 One of the most recognisable aspects of Split culture is popular music.
-Notable composers include Josip Hatze, Ivo Tijardović, Zdenko Runjić – some of the most influential musicians in former Yugoslavia.
+Notable composers include Giulio Bajamonti, Franz von Suppé, Josip Hatze, Jakov Gotovac, Ivo Tijardović, Ruben Radica, Zdenko Runjić, Tonči Huljić – some of the most influential musicians in former Habsburg Empire, former Yugoslavia, and contemporary Croatia.

 Also, the more notable musicians and bands from Split are Oliver Dragojević, Gibonni, Daleka Obala, Magazin, Severina, Dino Dvornik, Jasmin Stavros, Neno Belan, Goran Karan, Dražen Zečić, Doris Dragović, Jelena Rozga, Tutti Frutti, Siniša Vuco, Meri Cetinić and guitar player Petar Čulić.

 There is great cultural activity during summers, when the prestigious Split Music Festival is held, followed by the Split Summer (Splitsko ljeto) theater festival.
-Since 2013, the Ultra Europe electronic music festival is held at the Poljud stadium in July.

-Split also developed a prominent hip hop scene, with notable acts such as The Beat Fleet, Dječaci, Kiša Metaka and ST!llness.
+Split also developed a prominent hip hop scene, with notable acts such as The Beat Fleet, Dječaci, Grše, Kiša Metaka and ST!llness.

-Sports
+Sport and recreation

-Sportsmen are traditionally held in high regard in Split, and the city is famous for producing many champions.
+Sportsmen are traditionally held in high regard in Split, which has produced many champions.
 The most popular sports in Split are association football, tennis, basketball, swimming, rowing, sailing, waterpolo, athletics, and handball.
 Residents of Split prefer to call their city as "the sportiest city in the world".
+The first sports club in Split was founded in 1877 under the name "Societa Bersaglio" (Shooting Society).
+Shooting was revived in the Kingdom of Yugoslavia in 1925.
+The Falcon Society "Hrvatski sokol" was founded in 1893 and played a major role in the affirmation of Split sports.
+The Croatian football club "Hajduk" was also founded in 1911, as the first Croatian football club in Dalmatia.